-The costs and supply of energy would remain unchanged for the purposes of considering this alternative.
-Two groups of experts have been asked to provide their assessment of impacts using RIE metrics; the first group are program experts and include representatives of all interests involved in and/or affected by the intervention, the second group are experts in the subject matter of the science or knowledge underlying the intervention.
+Two groups of experts have been asked to provide their assessment of impacts using RIE metrics; the first group consists of program experts and includes representatives of all interests involved in and/or affected by the intervention; the second group consists of experts in the subject matter of the science or knowledge underlying the intervention.
 A web-based survey was used to gain inputs from the program experts, a facilitated workshop for the subject matter experts.
-The impact metrics were also assessed by one or more technical advisors to the evaluation who are themselves experts in one or more of the subject domains and who have gained considerable knowledge about the intervention through their involvement with the evaluation.
+The impact metrics were also assessed by one or more technical advisors to the evaluation, who are themselves experts in one or more of the subject domains and who have gained considerable knowledge about the intervention through their involvement with the evaluation.